- The first Australian IVF baby was born in 1980, more than 200 000 babies have been born with the help of assisted reproduction technology.

 While the assisted reproduction technology group had a higher self-reported prevalence of ever having asthma or breathing problems, the physical respiratory assessments found no significant differences between the two groups.

-Some benefits for those born with assistance
+Some benefits for those babies born with assistance

 Interestingly, the adults born through one type of assisted reproduction technology, in vitro fertilisation, did better than the control group on many qualities of life indicators.
 They felt better about their finances, safety, environment and housing than the control group.